yocksers/KodiSeerr/README.md

 # KodiSeerr

-A Kodi addon for Jellyseerr and Overseerr integration.
-Browse, search, and request movies and TV shows, track requests, manage favorites, and receive notifications all from within Kodi.
+A Kodi addon for Seerr integration.
+Browse, search, and request movies and TV shows, track requests, manage favorites, and receive notifications from within Kodi.

----

-## Requirements

-- Kodi 19+ (Matrix or newer)
-- A running Jellyseerr server
-- Network access to your Jellyseerr instance

 ---